Pedal0/AlperAI/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 ## Notes